 Your company has fallen from grace.
 Maybe your CEO was arrested for fraud.
-Maybe E. coli was found in your food and made your restaurant customers sick.
+Maybe E. coli was found in your food, making your restaurant customers sick.
 Or maybe you’ve just made some ill-advised business decisions over time, and it’s finally caught up with you.

-First things first, the most important thing is that you start somewhere.
 Starting anywhere is better than not doing anything at all.
 Having said that, there are good and bad ways of starting.
-Thankfully, you can look at a long history of scandals and failures to see what works and what doesn’t.
+Thankfully, we can look at a long history of scandals and failures to get an idea of what works and what doesn’t.

-There are some golden rules to be aware of when you’re starting down the road to reputation recovery.
+There are some golden rules to remember when starting down the road to reputation recovery.
 It’s not so much a step-by-step process as it is a fluid and changing path.
 You’ll have to navigate new obstacles and maybe even change course, but it’s all part of piecing together a shattered reputation.

-With all of that in mind, let’s take a look at what you need to do to rebuild your company’s reputation.
+With all that in mind, let’s look at what you need to do to rebuild your company’s reputation.